Form design: from zero to hero all in one blog post

 This guide is quick and to the point—a whistle stop tour of the knowledge I’ve accrued in my years of form design.
 It’s not exhaustive, but rather an entry point, designed to save you time on the basics.

 Many points I make link off to other articles.
-If you read each of them, you’ll be more than equipped to make simple and inclusive forms that get out of the user’s way.
+If you read each of them, you’ll be more than equipped to make simple and accessible forms that get out of the user’s way.

 Every input needs a label.
 Sighted users can see them, visually-impaired users can hear them and motor-impaired users can more easily set focus to the related input.